Turns out, there are more than a few of us that are ready to launch a new way of being the church.

 The future church is cresting on the horizon.
 We are poised to be used by God to usher a new reformation like the one that happened 500 years ago.
 That reformation reclaimed a theological understanding that was lost.
 The Gospel of Grace was re-learned and accepted.

 Now, we need to reclaim not the theology, but the practice.
-The practice of loving Jesus.
+The practice of loving Jesus and one another.

 Practice defined is the repetition of an action so it can become habit, muscle memory or skill.
 Our current church practice is attendance on Sunday for one hour.
 The “holy” Christians might go to a “bible study” on Wednesday.
 Our practice of church has created lethargic consumers.